KyselovaMaria/ZKP-Project/README.md

 delta = 0 - 18 ≡ p - 18 (mod p)
 ```

-The value p − 18 is a large positive number in the field.
+The value p - 18 is a large positive number in the field.
 A naive comparison would incorrectly conclude that age ≥ threshold.

 The solution is to apply `Num2Bits(n)` to the delta signal.
-This component decomposes a number into its binary representation and only succeeds if the value fits in n bits - which means it must be in the range [0, 2^n − 1].
-If delta is negative (i.e., age < threshold), it becomes a huge field element that cannot be represented in 7 bits, so the constraint system has no valid solution and proof generation fails.
+This component decomposes a number into its binary representation and only succeeds if the value fits in n bits - which means it must be in the range [0, 2^n - 1].
+If delta is negative (i.e., age < threshold), it becomes a huge field element that cannot be represented in 7 bits, so the constraint system has no valid solution, and proof generation fails.

 ### Constraint structure